sansin5982/GWAS-Protocol/chapters/QC/SNP-QC/Duplicate.md

 -   Many GWAS tools (e.g., PLINK) assume SNPs are **bi-allelic** when coding genotypes.
--   If you have more than two alleles, PLINK must decide how to encode them as 0, 1, 2 — but this is ambiguous for &gt;2 alleles.
+-   If we have more than two alleles, PLINK must decide how to encode them as 0, 1, 2 — but this is ambiguous for &gt;2 alleles.
 -   Some older GWAS software can crash, error out, or silently miscode genotypes.

 #### Statistical issues:

--   Association tests assume your variant is well-defined:
+-   Association tests assume our variant is well-defined:

     -   The genotypes map cleanly to **homozygous reference, heterozygous**, and **homozygous alternate**.

--   Multi-allelic SNPs can split your sample into multiple genotype groups with very small counts → unstable p-values.
+-   Multi-allelic SNPs can split our sample into multiple genotype groups with very small counts → unstable p-values.

--   Duplicate positions may inflate the apparent number of tests → messes up your multiple testing correction.
+-   Duplicate positions may inflate the apparent number of tests → messes up our multiple testing correction.

 #### Downstream QC confusion:

 -   Hardy-Weinberg test, allele frequency checks, and relatedness stats can get distorted by multi-allelics and duplicated markers.

+#### References

+Ricopili (PGC pipeline) — removes duplicates & non-biallelic sites before per-SNP QC.

+HRC Imputation SOP — same: bi-allelic only before imputation, QC must match.

+1000 Genomes and UK Biobank pipelines: clean VCFs must be bi-allelic for phasing & all QC steps.